-The information below is given in good faith as our best understanding of the current position and we’ll continue to update it.
+The information below is given in good faith as our best understanding of the current position.

 BUYING FROM GB

 Transactions under £135 do not need any additional paperwork, whether consumer or business purchases.

 Over £135 goods (ie parcels/deliveries) will require a ‘Declaration’ to move from GB to NI.
 They will also need a ‘Supplementary Declaration’ to clarify the ‘Status’ of those items (ie if any duty needs to be paid or not).
 Both a ‘Declaration’ and a ‘Supplementary Declaration’ are entries made on the TSS website.
 This is a record of the transaction: ie the supplier, the goods being moved and your delivery details.
 It will also include the EORI numbers for you and your supplier.
 Sometimes you will be responsible for doing the Declaration, sometimes it will be the supplier, or even the courier.
 The current online guidance on how to do this is aimed at much larger businesses; we will update you on how this applies to makers as and when that information becomes available.

 None of these additional requirements are currently required as we are in a ‘grace period’ to 31 March to allow the systems to get up and running.
 Royal Mail has already extended this grace period to 30 June, and other delivery services may also extend.
 Once this ends, couriers and delivery companies will be required to include this information as part of their documentation.